sachnaror/face_tracker/README.md

 # 👻 Face Tracker: The Ghostbuster of Your Webcam!

-Welcome to **Face Tracker**, the ultimate Django application that not only tracks your face in real-time but also sends you SMS alerts when an unrecognized face photobombs your webcam!
+Welcome to **Face Tracker**, the ultimate Django application that not only tracks your face in real-time but also sends you SMS alerts with photo-link (i used firestore) when an unrecognized face photobombs your webcam!
 Whether it's a friend sneaking up on you or a ghost trying to make an appearance, this app has got your back (and your front)!

 ## 🎉 Features
 - **Real-time Face Detection**: Using OpenCV, this app can detect faces faster than you can say "cheese!"